bwmarrin/discordgo/examples/README.md

 DiscordGo Examples
 ====

-These examples demonstrates how to utilize DiscordGo.
+These examples demonstrate how to utilize DiscordGo.

 Please explore the individual folders and give them a try!